 Off the kitchen and dining room, you can step out onto a stone patio and enjoy the pool and gardens of perennials, lilacs, azalea bushes, dogwood and apple trees.
 The original two-car garage on the Clifford side of the property has a Craftsman style light fixture and corbels under the eaves.

 This is a fine example of how a properly integrated addition works and enhances the style of the original Colonial Revival type of home.

 Note how the second floor extends beyond the front wall of the first floor and features several large decorative pendants.
 This style is very common to Dutch architecture.

 The beautiful side lanterns and unusual upstairs Palladian-like window add to the detail and charm of this lovely village home.

 Beautiful neutral colors, crisp landscaping and a welcoming picket fence and gate bid one to visit.
 Note the six-panel colonial door and the transom lights above the entry.

-Instead of moving, the current residents made additions and capitol improvements to their home.
-The first addition was the family room and the second was a walk-in closet and bathroom off of the master bed room.
+Instead of moving, the current residents made additions and capital improvements to their home.
+The first addition was the family room, and the second was a walk-in closet and bathroom off of the master bedroom.
 The owners tried to keep the original style of the house by having molding made that conformed to the original.
-Other changes made include: replaces the fireplace with a wood burning then later a gas stove, a pool, fencing, attic and wall insulation, and a new kitchen.
+Other changes made include: replacing the fireplace with a wood burning, then later, a gas stove, a pool, fencing, attic and wall insulation and a new kitchen.

 116 West Church Street